Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 ## Concept

-Object-Oriented Programming (OOP) is a software design method that models the characteristics of real or abstract objects using software **classes** and **objects**.
+Object-oriented programming (OOP) is a programming paradigm that organizes software design around **classes** and **objects**.

 --

-It is today the standard programming paradigm.
-It helps design effective large scale software applications.
+Most widely used programming languages  (e.g., C++, Java, Python, etc.) support OOP to some degree, typically in combination with imperative programming.

 --

-- code is written to represent virtual _things_.
+- Code is written to represent virtual _things_.

 --

-- each thing has certain **properties** (i.e., variables) that belong to it.
+- Each thing has certain **properties** (i.e., variables) that belong to it.

 --

-- each thing has certain **actions** (i.e., methods) that it can perform.
+- Each thing has certain **actions** (i.e., methods) that it can perform.

 ---